 It can also be challenging to determine whether cannabis or tobacco is responsible for lung cancer, as people often use both.
 Overall, scientists need to perform more studies to assess the risk.

 Cannabis smoke can harm the lungs in several ways.
-According to the National Institute on Drug Abuse, cannabis smoke affects people by:
+According to the

 - irritating the throat and lungs